 The aluminium construction holds the mounted print and the acrylic glass.
 It is covered with a wooden frame.

 Current processing technology and exhibition of large-format photographs require the use of various materials that interact in potentially negative ways with the print.
 In response to these conditions we envision the improvement of this production with the intention, first, by replacing composite support elements with a single, full-sized, archival-quality support panel.
 Secondly, the reversible adhesive we will apply will be machine-processed, therefore, leading to seamless adhesion and resulting in a smooth surface.
 In addition, any color retouching will have the possibility of removal if necessary.

-Since digital direct exposures, such as Lambda and Lightjet, are subject to size limitations.
-Novel, high-resolution negatives of digital files allow for analog enlargement, which overcomes size limitations and the need for several splice joints.
-Analog enlargements also do not generate the digital artefacts related to resolution that commonly occur in digitally processed large-format prints.
+Since digital direct exposures, such as Lambda and LightJet, are subject to size limitations, we create unique high-resolution negatives of digital files which allow for analog enlargement.
+This effectively overcomes any size limitations and the need for several splice joints.
+Analog enlargements do not generate the digital artefacts related to resolution that commonly occur in digitally processed large-format prints.

 The REANALOG WORKFLOW seeks to return aspects of the analog approach to processing of artistic photographic images whilst working in combination with current digital processing techniques.
 It takes advantage of the versatile image processing within digital workflows while also incorporating superior analog printing techniques.
 Additional benefits of REANALOG negatives lie in the removal of any digital artefacts and the analog archiving of images on negatives.

 Building on this idea, large-format prints such as gelatin silver and water-based inkjet prints can be created from photographic image substrates.
 Due to the paper carriers, both of these media have the challenges of splicing and retouching, yet this new idea will eliminate these challenges.